 AP Explains: Trump Seizes On Dubious Biden-Ukraine Story

-Democratic presidential candidate former Vice President Joe Biden speaks at Miramar Regional Park in Miramar, Fla., Tuesday Oct.
-13, 2020.
-(AP Photo/Carolyn Kaster)
+President Donald Trump speaks at a campaign rally at Des Moines International Airport, Wednesday, Oct.
+14, 2020, in Des Moines, Iowa.
+(AP Photo/Alex Brandon)

-Looking to undermine rival Joe Biden 20 days before the election, President Donald Trumps campaign has seized on a tabloid story offering bizarre twists to a familiar line of attack: Bidens relationship with Ukraine.
-But the story in the New York Post raises more questions than answers, including about the authenticity of an email at the center of the story.
+Looking to undermine rival Joe Biden two weeks before the election, President Donald Trumps campaign has seized on a tabloid story offering bizarre twists to a familiar line of attack: Bidens relationship with Ukraine.
+But the story in the New York Post raised more questions than answers, including about the authenticity of an email at the center of the story.

 - Associated Press